-When you have a hardwood floor, scratches, holes and dings are a fact of life, and you don't always have to fill them.
+When you have a hardwood floor, occasional scratches, holes and dings are a fact of life, and you don't always have to fill them.
 Sometimes the best strategy may be to hide them with wood stain and clear finish, or just let them be and add to the character of the floor.
-When filler becomes necessary, you have many options, ranging from latex and epoxy fillers, to homemade ones made with glue and sawdust.
+When filling nail holes in prefinished hardwood floors becomes necessary, you have many options, ranging from latex and epoxy fillers to homemade ones made with glue and sawdust.

 Latex Floor Filler

 You can find latex floor filler in a range of colors at any store that sells flooring materials.
 It's the default choice of flooring professionals.
 You can use this type of filler for spot-filling nail holes and gaps as well as for filling an entire floor prior to sanding.

 It's important to choose a color that matches the color of the stained and finished flooring, because latex filler doesn't accept stain itself.
 The main disadvantage of latex prefinished wood floor filler is that it shrinks and cracks over time, so it's not a good option for filling large cracks, gaps or knot holes.

 Epoxy wood fillers, which usually come in two parts that must be mixed, are resistant to shrinking and cracking.
 They bond well to wood, making them the best option for repairing spreading cracks.
 Like latex filler, epoxy filler won't take a stain, so the color you choose must match the color of the finished wood.

 One way around an inadequate selection of colors at your local hardware store is to use a clear product.
 Epoxy filler has a glossy sheen when it sets, and it's rare for the sheen to match that of the flooring.
 It's usually best to cover it with at least one coat of floor finish.

 Furniture restorers erase scratches in furniture with lacquer burn-in sticks.
 These can be used on a floor to hide a cross-grain scratch that would remain visible if you filled it with wood filler.